 Several Phase 2 and Phase 3 trials of other autologous cancer cell vaccines are in process or have been completed.
 For example, researchers at the University of Pennsylvania have developed an experimental breast cancer vaccine.
 This vaccine uses immune cells from patients who have a certain type of early breast cancer: immune cells are extracted and exposed to a tumor antigen and immune-cell stimulators and then injected back into the body.
 The treated cells will then respond to cells expressing the target antigen.
 The strategy behind this particular vaccine is to use it in a very early stage of a certain type of breast cancer, before the body has become host to a very large population of cancer cells.
 The vaccine showed some promise in a Phase 1 trial: most of the vaccinated women had fewer cells expressing the tumor antigen after vaccine treatment than similar women who did not receive the vaccine.
 Study on this vaccine continues.

-Allogenic cancer vaccines “Allo-” means other.
-Allogenic cancer vaccines are made from non-self cancer cells grown in a lab.
+Allogeneic cancer vaccines “Allo-” means other.
+Allogeneic cancer vaccines are made from non-self cancer cells grown in a lab.

-Several allogenic cancer cell vaccines have been tested and are being tested, including vaccines to treat pancreatic cancer, melanoma (skin cancer), leukemia, non-small cell lung cancer, and prostate cancer.
-Allogenic cancer vaccines are appealing because they are less costly to develop and produce than autologous vaccines.
+Several allogeneic cancer cell vaccines have been tested and are being tested, including vaccines to treat pancreatic cancer, melanoma (skin cancer), leukemia, non-small cell lung cancer, and prostate cancer.
+Allogeneic cancer vaccines are appealing because they are less costly to develop and produce than autologous vaccines.
 So far, none has been shown to be effective enough to be licensed.

 Protein or Peptide Cancer Vaccines